Body Contouring

 The risks and limitations of the surgery will be clearly outlined during the consultation, so you will be aware of what to expect post-surgery.

-Pre-Surgery Preparation for Body Contouring
+Pre-Surgery Preparation for Body Sculpting

 What to Expect During Full Body Lift Surgery?

-Excess skin and tissue are removed, then the lining of the body will be tightened in order to improve the contour of your body post-surgery.
+Excess skin and tissue are removed, and then the lining of the body will be tightened in order to improve the contour of your body post-surgery.
 This is achieved by tightening the lining above the stomach in order to provide an improved contour for the tummy.
 The remaining skin will then stretch down, the excess removed and the belly button will be relocated.
 Incisions are then closed with invisible stitches.

 What is the Recovery Period after Body Contouring?

 The recovery for body contouring can differ depending on the level and intensity of your procedures.
-For example, it will be much longer following a full body lift compared to either just an upper or lower body lift.
+For example, it will be much longer following a full-body lift compared to either just an upper or lower body lift.
 However, no matter what procedure you undergo you will be back on the ward within an hour.
 Once the anaesthesia has fully worn off you will be able to move, eat and drink as normal.